posuch/zabbix-kubernetes-1/README.md

 =================

 This project provides kubernetes monitoring capabilities for zabbix.
-Optionally it can submit kubernetes entities to a configurable webservice (i.e. you run your own management system for your production environments).
+Optionally it can submit kubernetes entities to a configurable webservice (i.e. if you have left the GitOps paradigm behind and built a management system for your infrastructure).

 * apiserver : Check and discover apiservers
 * components : Check and discover health of k8s components (etcd, controller-manager, scheduler etc.)